Asuryu/PiVPN/README.md

 > Now you can move on to creating user profiles!

 # Create profiles for each VPN user in the CLI
-An .ovpn file is a file which contains the user credentials and settings (profile).
+A .ovpn file is a file which contains the user credentials and settings (profile).
 This file can be created using _**pivpn add**_ and then you just need to follow the CLI instructions regarding the username, the password, etc...